artman325/ControlContract/README.md

     method = '40c10f19' //// first 4 bytes of the Keccak hash of the ASCII form of the signature 'mint(address,uint256)'<br/>
     * user <address 2> try to invoke calling `invoke('<erc20 token>', '40c10f19','000000000000000000000000ea674fdde714fd979de3edf0f56aa9716b898ec80000000000000000000000000000000000000000000000008ac7230489e80000',1,1)`.  it will emit event `OperationInvoked(invokeID)`
     * user <address 3> with "role3" try to endorse this transaction by `invokeID`
+    * alternative to calling method `endorse` is send eth directly to contract with value `invokeIDWei` announced in event `OperationInvoked`
     * if count of endorsed people will be more than M=(max(minimum,  memberCount * fraction/1e10)) then transaction will be executed